telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/drag-and-drop.md

 By default you can popup any tab in a standalone window.

->caption Figure 2: Detach Tabs.
+>caption Figure 2: Detach Tabs

 ![WinForms RadTabbedForm Detach Tabs](images/radtabbedform-drag-drop002.gif)